OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

     but is not known to be outside of A's non-_incertae-sedis_ children.
 That is, if we had more information, it might turn out that B is a member of one of the other children of A.
+    [MTH: I found this confusing.
+Is B the taxon that is flagged as _incertae sedis_?
+    It seems odd to say "A is _incertae sedis_ in taxon B" if B is the _incertae sedis_ taxon (and B is in A).]

 ## Assembly overview